AlexOberhofer/SDL2-GNUBoy/README.md

 A Multiplatform Gameboy Emulator.
 Free Software.

-My personal fork for experimentation.
+GNUBoy is a cool, old piece of software.
+This fork focuses on a multiplatform SDL 2 port.

+Fork or contribute!
 Based on GNUBoy and licensed under GNU GPLv2

-The scripts in the root directory are used by github actions workflow for building this repository.
-Read the code before you execute it...

 # Releases